murarisumit/murarisumit.github.io/_posts/2018-07-09-linux-load-average-cpu-measure.md

 * Perhaps the real problem all along is that the words "load averages" are about as ambiguous as "I/O".
 Which type of I/O?
 Disk I/O?
 File system I/O?
 Network I/O?
 * Likewise, which load averages?
 CPU load averages?
 System load averages?
 Clarifying it this way lets me make sense of it like this:

         On Linux, load averages are (or try to be) "system load averages", for the system as a whole, measuring the number of threads that are working and waiting to work (CPU, disk, uninterruptible locks).
 Put differently, it measures the number of threads that aren't completely idle.
 Advantage: includes demand for different resources.
         On other OSes, load averages are "CPU load averages", measuring the number of CPU running + CPU runnable threads.
 Advantage: can be easier to understand and reason about (for CPUs only).

 Note that there's another possible type: "physical resource load averages", which would include load for physical resources only (CPU + disk).

 Perhaps one day we'll add additional load averages to Linux, and let the user choose what they want to use: a separate "CPU load averages", "disk load averages", "network load averages", etc. Or just use different metrics altogether.

-### Better tools for measuring CPUs.

-* mpstat: To monitor individual processor performance, issue following command
-  * per-CPU utilization: eg, using `mpstat -P ALL 1`
-* iostat : The iostat command reports Central Processing Unit (CPU) statistics and input/output statistics for devices and partitions.
-It can be use to find out your system's average CPU utilization since the last reboot.
-  * `iostat`
-* vmstat: CPU run queue length: eg, using vmstat 1 and the 'r' column

-$ iostat
-mpstat -P ALL